Logo

 Montgomery Clift had veered off one of the twisting hairpin turns and smashed into a telephone pole and the surrounding cliffside.

-Montgomery Clift pulled a hanging tooth that was cutting into his tongue, before accompanying him into the ambulance.
+Montgomery Clift pulled out a hanging tooth that was cutting into his tongue before accompanying him into the ambulance.

-Montgomery Clift suffered a concussion, broken jaw, broken nose, fractured sinuses, fractured cheekbones, and several facial lacerations which required plastic surgery.
+Montgomery Clift suffered a concussion, broken jaw, broken nose, fractured sinuses, fractured cheekbones, and several facial lacerations that required plastic surgery.

 Montgomery Clift began to behave erratically in public, which embarrassed his friends.

-Montgomery Clift was willing to waive his fee entirely but accepted the supporting part with minimum compensation.
+Montgomery Clift was willing to waive his fee entirely, accepting the supporting part with minimum compensation.

-Elizabeth Taylor put her salary on the line as insurance in order to have Montgomery Clift cast as her co-star in Reflections in a Golden Eye, to be directed by John Huston.
+Elizabeth Taylor put her salary on the line as insurance to have Montgomery Clift cast as her co-star in Reflections in a Golden Eye, to be directed by John Huston.

 In preparation for the shooting of this film, Montgomery Clift accepted the role of James Bower in the French Cold War thriller The Defector, which was filmed in West Germany from February to April 1966.